kubatruhlar/AFNetworking-RetryPolicy/README.md

     } retryCount:5 retryInterval:2.0 progressive:false fatalStatusCodes:@[@401, @403]];
 ```

-- You can also turn on the logging in the category to see what happens (`kDebugLoggingEnabled = true`).
+- You can also turn on logging to see what is going on by setting the `AFHTTPSessionManager`’s `retryPolicyLogMessagesEnabled` property to `true`.
+Is off by default.

 ## Author and credit
 - This library is open-sourced and maintained by [Jakub Truhlar](http://kubatruhlar.cz).